kairos-io/kairos/docs/content/upgrade/kubernetes.md

 spec:
   concurrency: 1
   # This is the version (tag) of the image.
-  # The version is refered to the c3os version plus the k3s version.
+  # The version is refered to the kairos version plus the k3s version.
   version: "v0.57.0-k3sv1.23.9-k3s1"
   nodeSelector:
     matchExpressions: